Project grant proposals for fall 2017 may be submitted through May 8, 2017.

 - A budget; if the budget exceeds the amount requested, how will additional funds be secured?
 Provide details of how the money granted will be spent.

 Attach brief, supporting reference letters from individuals supporting the project or who will be part of the group/organization benefitting from the project (elementary teachers, senior citizen home managers, charity group leaders, etc.).
 Label these files: Ref1_[insert your school name], Ref2_[insert your school name], etc.

 In making awards, the Project Grants Committee will consider criteria such as the significance and contribution the project makes to the goals of the Society; the proposal’s concept, clarity, and organization; the careful preparation of a budget; and the reference letters.

-Project grant proposals for spring 2017 may be submitted through January 7, 2017.
-Proposals must be emailed to firstname.lastname@example.org.
+Project grant proposals for fall 2017 may be submitted through May 8, 2017.
+Proposals must be emailed to email@example.com.
 Place in subject line: Project Grant, [insert your school name].
 Recipients of grants will be notified as soon as possible after receipt of the applications.

 All chapters receiving Project Grants must submit a final report of the project by the end of the spring semester.
 Final reports should be submitted on school letterhead and include an accurate accounting of funds expended.
 The chapter must also develop a project report, with accompanying pictures, for publication in the NEHS Museletter blog.